 - Course calendar

-- Assignment info (optional to read all of this now, but a good idea nonetheless)
+- Assignment info (optional to read all of this now, but still a good idea)

 All course information and materials except the text and recordings are available on this website.
 Some assignments are downloaded from the site or submitted online.
 You will need ready access to the web and you will need to check this website at least twice per week throughout the term.